OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI's Mixed Blessings.md

 Not seeing historic Go games makes AGZ more creative!

 That stretch under the top of the curve is my first strong evidence of AI's creativity.

+Note the many constraints being shattered here: Sedol's belief he would beat AlphaGo, AlphaGo Zero's blowing past AlphaGo Lee (the original version), our expectations that GenAI can't be creative.
+There are more.

-This brings a different light to another quote of Sedol's in the NYT piece:
+These insights on creativity shine a different light to another quote of Sedol's in the NYT piece:

 > What he worries about is that A.I. may change what humans value.
 “People used to be in awe of creativity, originality and innovation,” he said.
 “But since A.I. came, a lot of that has disappeared.”